pbiron/wordpress-beta-tester/README.md

 Unchecking the feature will remove the constant.

+This plugin resets the constants in `wp-config.php` on plugin activation and removes them on plugin deactivation.

 If no settings are present there is no testing to be done that requires this feature.

 PRs are welcome on [GitHub](https://github.com/afragen/wordpress-beta-tester).